 California Regional Health Care Cost & Quality Atlas

-A collaboration of IHA, the California Health Care Foundation (CHCF), and the California Health and Human Services Agency, the online Atlas includes information about care provided in 2013 to 24 million Californians, nearly two-thirds of the state's total population, and spans commercial insurance products (HMOs and PPOs), Medicare Advantage, traditional Medicare fee for service (FFS), Medi-Cal managed care, and Medi-Cal FFS.
+A collaboration of the Integrated Healthcare Association (IHA), the California Health Care Foundation (CHCF), and the California Health and Human Services (CHHS) Agency, the Atlas includes information about care provided to nearly 30 million Californians, and shows that health care cost and quality vary widely across the state.

 Measuring and reporting quality measures through comparative analysis allows healthcare organizations to have a point of reference for the future.
 Continued tracking of regional performance on key quality and cost measures through the Atlas can provide a roadmap to reduce unwarranted cost and quality variation, which has a potential to harm patients and waste scarce resources.
 For more information on the Atlas, access the Atlas Fact Sheet or visit atlas.iha.org